Maninacan/react-redux-starter/templates-and-tools/TESTING_GUIDELINES.md

 # Purpose

-The purpose of this file is to document the our process for doing TDD (Test-Driven Development).
+The purpose of this file is to document the my process for doing TDD (Test-Driven Development).

-This is an ongoing effort so feel free to update this documentation as the process is refined.

 ## Unit Tests
 Unit tests can be useful for testing logic and the existance (or absence) of React components.